For 46 years, in Iowa and around the world, Ron has reported history in the making.

 Ron is an avid runner, completing 10 marathons and many 5 & 10K races.
 Ron and his daughter, Katie, ran the Chicago marathon together in 2008.
 But, in January of 2017, Ron underwent quadruple bypass open heart surgery.
 The surgery was a complete success, and Ron returned to work in April with what doctors in Iowa City called “a new heart and a 35-year warranty.”
 He still works out almost daily.

 Born in Washington, Iowa, in 1950, Ron grew up in Wapello, and is a 1973 graduate of the University of Iowa.

 Ron and his wife, Candy, have been married 44 years and have three grown children, Ben, Katie & Luke.
-They have four grand children in Harper, Henry, Raeleigh and Anderson.
+They have six grand children in Harper, Henry, Raeleigh, Anderson, Josephine and Hannah.

 Ron co-anchors the KWWL News Live at 5, KWWL News at 6 and KWWL News at 10 with Abby Turpin.